-In order to be accepted to York students must earn a scaled score of at least 45 in Math 1-(Pre-Algebra) and a 45 in Math 2-Algebra sections of the exam.
+In order to be accepted to York you must earn a score of 40 or more in algebra (Math 2).

 COMPASS Math is an untimed, multiple-choice, computer-based test designed to measure students’ knowledge of a number of topics in mathematics.
 The test is organized into four sections:

 - Numerical Skills/Pre-Algebra: From basic math concepts and skills (integers, fractions, and decimals) to the knowledge and skills that are required in an entry-level algebra course (absolute values, percentages, and exponents)

 - Algebra: Questions from elementary and intermediate algebra (equations, polynomials, formula manipulations, and algebraic expressions).

 - College Algebra: Questions that measure skills required to perform operations with functions, exponents, matrices, and factorials.

 - Trigonometry: Topics such as trigonometric functions and identities, right-triangle trigonometry, and graphs of trigonometric functions